-Investing activities used net cash of \$14.1 million during the six months ended August 31, 2024, compared to net cash used of \$20.3 million for the same period last year.
-The decrease in cash used by investing activities was primarily due to a decrease in capital and intangible asset expenditures during the first and second quarters of fiscal 2025.
-The decrease in capital and intangible asset expenditures is primarily due to the construction of our new two million square foot distribution facility, for which we incurred higher capital expenditures during the prior year period.
+Investing activities used net cash of \$14.1 million \$23.6 million during the six nine months ended August 31, 2024 November 30, 2024, compared to net cash used provided of \$20.3 million \$14.0 million for the same period last year.
+The decrease increase in cash used by investing activities was primarily due to the comparative impact of proceeds received from the sale of the El Paso facility in the prior year period, partially offset by a decrease in capital and intangible asset expenditures during the first and second three quarters of fiscal 2025.
+The decrease in capital and intangible asset expenditures is was primarily due to the construction of our new two million square foot distribution facility, for which we incurred higher capital expenditures during the prior year period.
 Capital and intangible asset expenditures during both periods also included expenditures for computer, furniture and other equipment and tooling, molds, and other production equipment.